KanHatakeyama/ion_predictor/README.md

 ![about](misc/chems.PNG)
 ## Electrolyte database
 ![about](misc/pred.PNG)
-## Predicted data
+## Predicted conductivity
-- Exported as a csv file
+- It can export the prediction data as a csv file
 - Log10 (conductivity) is predicted
 ![about](misc/csv.PNG)
 ## where is the database?